Assemble-to-Order (ATO) is a manufacturing strategy that allows users to combine a limited number of subassemblies into many possible finished items.

 - Finally, evaluate and optimize Assemble-to-Order to ensure that it meets your specific needs.

-Ten questions to ask before implementing Assemble-to-Order
+Ten questions to ask before implementing the Assemble-to-Order strategy

 - What are the products that you want to offer?